 The trustees have continued to develop their strategic five-year vision.
 The five-year strategic vision takes into account five global issues: funding, social-emotional mental health, technology overload, equality and climate change.
 Through these five lenses, the trust has developed a strategic plan to ensure these five challenges help form the operational plan for the trust and schools.
-Trustees continue to work on trust growth and expect to grow by one school in the next academic year.
+Trustees continue to work on trust growth and during the year have undertaken due diligence and legal work to support a new joiner from Sept 2021.

 The trust has built a semi-centralised finance and HR team, in addition we have appointed team leaders across the trust to develop the capacity for growth, led by our Trust Business Manager an ISBL Fellow.
+During the year, following extensive research, a new finance package has been introduced.
+Improved MIS and communication systems have also been introduced to support those staff working across schools and those working remotely/virtually.

 Our vision is to support academies to join the trust, enabling an infrastructure where the MAT can build a robust group of academies to support a sponsored academy.
 Academies will be primary phase as this reflects the skill set and expertise of existing trust staff, members and trustees.
 The CEO is a National Leader of Education, Fellow of the Chartered College of Teaching and a lead Ofsted inspector, bringing a wealth of experience in school improvement to the trust.
 Warden House, as a National Support School, has been commissioned to support a number of schools in our locality.